Nicole Livingstone: Sporting roles

-Livingstone sits on the Board of Swimming Australia and has been the Chief Executive of the Melbourne Vicentre Swimming Club since July 2012 until the 2016 Summer Olympics.

-Livingstone was announced as the Australian Football League's head of women's football on 16 November 2017.
-At this time she resigned her post on the executive of the AOC.
-She is responsible for managing the AFL Women's competition.
+Between 2012 and 2016, Livingstone served as chief executive of the Melbourne Vicentre Swimming Club.
+In November 2017, she joined the Australian Football League as head of women's football and managing the AFL Women's competition.

-In addition to these roles, she has also sat on the board of the Victorian Olympic Council.
+In September 2024, Livingstone was appointed chief executive officer of the Victorian Institute of Sport.

 Other roles

 At the time of her appointment to the board of Swimming Australia, Livingstone was also a member of the VicHealth and State Sports Centre Trust boards.

 Following her mother's death from ovarian cancer, Livingstone started Ovarian Cancer Australia and is currently the patron of the organisation.

 Personal life

 Livingstone was married to cyclist Clayton Stevenson, and is currently married to cinematographer Marty Smith.

 She has three children, twins Ella and Joshua in 2002, and a second son, Robinson in 2007.

-Her mother died from ovarian cancer, and both Stevenson and her sister have both tested positive for the BRCA2 gene.
+Her mother died from ovarian cancer, and both Livingstone and her sister have both tested positive for the BRCA2 gene.
 They have both had surgery to remove their ovaries.

 Her father died of prostate cancer in 2014.